ALMA Observations of the DART Impact: Characterizing the Ejecta at Sub-Millimeter Wavelengths: Modeling and Interpretation

 Interferometers act as spatial filters owing to the lack of $uv$-coverage for the smallest spatial frequencies (i.e., two antennas can only be placed so physically close to one another, resulting in a lack of very short baselines).
 The maximum recoverable scale (MRS) is a characteristic spatial scale for a given interferometric array configuration, and flux on angular scales larger than the MRS cannot be recovered.
 For our post-impact measurements with the 12 m array at 345 GHz in configuration C3, the MRS is 4\farcs68, corresponding to 254 km at the geocentric distance of the asteroids ($\Delta$ = 0.075 au).
 For the ACA the $19\farcs3$ MRS ($\sim$1050 km) is much larger, although the sensitivity of 11 $\times$ 7 m antennas is lower than that of the 44 $\times$ 12 m antennas of the main array.

-Thus, our measurements are lower limits on the total ejecta flux at sub-millimeter wavelengths, recovering flux from particles within 127 km and 525 km radii from Didymos-Dimporphos for the 12 m array and the ACA, respectively.
+HST imaging of the DART impact showed a complex, multi-featured ejecta structure evolving throughout the time of our ALMA observations, with some features stretching hundreds of km from the asteroids \citep{Li2023}.
+Although HST is sensitive to smaller particle sizes than ALMA, this places the scale of the ejecta into context with our observations and the MRS of the 12 m array and the ACA.
+Thus, our measurements are lower limits on the total flux at sub-millimeter wavelengths, recovering flux from particles within 127 km and 525 km radii from Didymos-Dimporphos for the 12 m array and the ACA, respectively.

-Figures~\ref{fig:post-impact1} and~\ref{fig:post-impact2} show our post-impact continuum maps for the 12 m array and ACA in chronological order.
-Although emission extends beyond the synthesized beam at the 5$\sigma$ level in the 12 m maps, no spatially resolved structure was detected.
-We integrated flux over the area where S/N $>$ 3 in each image and subtracted Didymos' modeled flux to isolate that attributable to the ejecta.
+We calculated the ejecta flux density for each execution by subtracting our predicted flux density for Didymos-Dimorphos, using the appropriate value depending on whether the asteroids were in eclipse.
+We incorporated an additional 10\% uncertainty into our ejecta flux densities to account for systematic uncertainties in our prediction of Didymos-Dimorphos' post-impact flux.
+We used these derived ejecta flux densities to calculate the ejecta mass responsible for the flux density measured in each execution.